etwa-rsc/rules/the-official-rules-of-tiddlywinks.md

 22.5.1 The turn in which a freeing shot is played should be completed.
 For instance, if green and yellow are squopped up and blue plays a shot that simultaneously pots a blue wink and frees a green wink, then blue does play another shot in that turn even though squop-up turns have come to an end.

-22.5.2 After a freeing shot, until the partnership that had been squopped up starts a turn with a free wink of the colour to be played, the squopping partnership must leave at least one opponent wink free at the end of each turn.
-Further, until the partnership that had been squopped up starts a turn with a free wink of the colour to be played, if an opponent wink of the colour due to begin a turn next is free at the end of any shot, then at least one wink of this colour must be left free at the end of the turn.
+22.5.2 The following apply after a freeing shot until the partnership that had been squopped up starts a turn with a free wink of the colour to be played.
+Firstly, the squopping partnership must leave at least one opponent wink free at the end of each turn.
+Secondly, if, at the start of any shot by the squopping partnership, there is a free wink of the opposing colour scheduled to begin a turn next, then at least one wink of that colour must be left free at the end of the current turn.

 22.5.3 Having a turn with a free wink constitutes having the opportunity to play a shot, even if no shot can be played owing to forfeiture of a shot by Rule 14.